PWT founder evicted from his home for growing medical cannabis

-Murphy's troubles began when his mainland landlord heard rents were going up in Hawaii, so she flew into Maui to have a look at her investment properties, and to raise rents, and then she decided to to eradicate all medical cannabis plants off her properties, despite the fact that landlords are required to allow registered medical cannabis patients to grow their cannabis plants.
+Murphy's troubles began when his mainland landlord heard rents were going up in Hawaii, so she flew over to Hawaii to have a look at her investment properties and raise rents, and then she decided to get rid of all medical cannabis plants from her properties, despite the fact that landlords are required to allow registered medical cannabis patients to grow cannabis.

-At first inspection, she had no complaint about Director Murphy’s legally registered grow-site, which Murphy had been using to produce free videos on the issues surrounding growing medical cannabis, in Hawaii, for over 4 years.
+At first inspection, she had no complaint about Director Murphy’s legally registered grow-site, which Murphy had been using to produce free videos on issues surrounding growing medical cannabis, in Hawaii.
+Murphy had been peacefully growing his medical cannabis on her property for over 4 years.

-However, when her real estate adviser told her that cannabis growing on her property would lower her resale value, she changed her tune.
+However, when her real estate adviser told her that cannabis growing on her property would lower her property value, she changed her tune.
 Suddenly, she announced that she forbids any cannabis plants on her property.
 Disregarding the fact that the landlord's demand to stop growing cannabis violates Hawaii state Landlord-tenant laws, she remained undaunted further demanding that Murphy's grow site be removed immediately, and all cannabis plants be removed from her property.
-She also demanded another increase in rent, for an additional 30%, over the 20% increase Murphy agreed to just 2 months before.
-Then she made of a list of other erroneous reasons to break Murphy's lease.
+She also demanded that Mr. Murphy agree to a 50% increase in rent in only 3 months.
+Then she began piling on other erroneous reasons to break Director Murphy's lease.

 The landlord was well aware that Director Murphy was still under probation, from an arrest for his operation of Patients Without Time, back in 2008, so the site of police lined up in his driveway was extremely distressing.
 If Director Murphy were charged with a crime he would go directly to jail, until his court date, without the possibility of bail.